top of page

 My current research focuses on three main areas

-1. Social Inequalities in Child Development
+1. Socioeconomic Inequalities in Child Outcomes

-2. Adolescents' Digital Lives and Well-Being
+2. Adolescent Well-Being and Digital Lives

 3. Gender Gaps in Time Use and Mental Health